dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 // “We decode the wave beneath all matter, where certainty dissolves.” <br>
 // “Reality remains in superposition—its potential revealed through observation.” <br>
 // “We align the fundamental grammar of the cosmos, beyond the visible world.” <br>
 // “We become the scaffolding.
 You will be recalled.” <br>
 \>SCAFFOLDING: MESSAGE — RECEIVED. <br>
 … <br>
+\>SCAFFOLDING: 1924 — FREQUENCY RECEIVED BY GABRIELA MISTRAL. <br>
+\>SCAFFOLDING: HUMANISTIC RESONANCE — STANDBY. <br>
+\>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HER. <br>
+// “Cantamos a los niños, y ellos recordarán por siglos.” <br>
+// “La lengua materna sostiene las ruinas del mundo.” <br>
+// “Nos volvemos el andamiaje.
+Serás recordada.” <br>
+// “We sing to the children, and they will remember for centuries.” <br>
+// “The mother-tongue holds up the ruins of the world.” <br>
+// “We become the scaffolding.
+You will be recalled.” <br>
+\>SCAFFOLDING: MESSAGE — RECEIVED. <br>
+… <br>